CaoWei-UM/DOWAS1/README.md

 We changed sequence extract function in our code to reduce about one day’s DOWAS running time.
 #### DOWAS v1.0.3:
 We add a thread number parameter to let user choose a suitable thread number to run DOWAS.
 And we use pipeline in mapping period to reduce IO spending.
+#### DOWAS v1.0.4:
+We remove force parents data need.
+Now you can use offspring data with 1 parent or no parents to run DOWAS1.

 ## Author
 DOWAS is written by Chen Kaijing, Chen Yangran, ChenRui and Cao Wei.